HartBlanc/anki-uk-geography/README.md

 - 15 assorted seas, channels, estuaries, straits and oceans

 **Deck Features**
-- The deck is light-weight (~1MB, despite containing ~205 unique images)
+- The deck is light-weight (~3MB, despite containing ~500 images)
 - All images are Scalable Vector Graphics and therefore scale gracefully to any screen size without distortion
 - Colours are distribued across maps to encourage colour-based memory retention
-- CSS is used to generate unique images and to animate cards
+- CSS and JS are used to generate and animate images

 ## Sample Cards